TerribleCoder422/Intersight_Master_Node/README.md

 The recommended workflow consists of the following steps:

 1. Create a standardized template
-2. Populate it with Intersight data
+2. Populate it with Intersight data (including dynamic resource group filtering)
 3. Modify the template as needed
 4. Push the configuration to Intersight